C-D-Lewis/pico-dev/keypad-base/README.md

    holding the button.
 2. Copy the keypad required libraries from `lib` to `lib` on the Pico W.
 3. Copy an example from `examples` as `code.py` to test all is working.
-4. Choose a script from this repository, such as `macros` as `code.py` to run.
+4. Choose a script from this repository, such as `macros` to run.

 ## Macros

 The main script for keypad dev is the multi-layer macros project.

 More complex version of `shortcuts.py` with multiple layers of macros available.

+The macros available are defined in a `macros.json` file independent of any code file. `macros.example.json` can be used as a starting point for:

 * Layer 0 - Media controls
   * Prev/play/next